pcminh0505/bigdata-pipeline-kafka-cassandra/README.md

 ./run.sh bash
 ```

 `Troubleshoot`: Please always check log on `kafka-connect` at this time.
-If it stop for a long time, jump to step 6 to `stop` all containers and retry from step 1.
+If it stop for a long time, jump to step 7 to `stop` all containers and retry from step 1.
 (This should happen once only)

+6. Jupyter Lab and Notebook can be accessed at http://localhost:8888 but make sure you're not running any other notebook in your machine (otherwise it will block UI access to the running notebook inside the container).
+For Dash app, please access http://localhost:8050

-6. After finish running, `stop` all the containers
+7. After finish running, `stop` all the containers

 ```bash
 ./run.sh stop